gaurav-11018/Community-Rating-of-Moments/README.md

 ## Features
-*Users can create an account to review and rate Moments
-* Users can view Moments and their ratings
+*Users can create an account to review and rate Moments *Users can view Moments and their ratings
-Users can search for Moments by name or category
-Users can leave comments and additional information about a Moment Users can edit or delete their own reviews
+*Users can leave comments and additional information about a Moment *Users can edit or delete their own reviews
-Admins can approve or reject user reviews
+*Admins can approve or reject user reviews
-Admins can add or remove Moments
+*Admins can add or remove Moments
 ## Technologies Used
 Flow blockchain
 Cadence smart contract language